HumanSignal/labelImg/README.md

 * Ctrl + r : Change the defult target dir which saving annotation files

-* Ctrl + n : Create a bounding box

 * Ctrl + s : Save

+* w : Create a bounding box

-* n : Next image
+* d : Next image

-* p : Previous image
+* a : Previous image

 ### How to contribute
 Send a pull request